By Melissa Urban

 I’m sharing establishments that do awesome Whole30 meals, plus some of my favorite Food Freedom establishments.
 These are just my favorite choices; we have an incredible dining scene in Salt Lake City, and there are likely many restaurants that offer Whole30-friendly choices.
 And remember, this is just a guide, and not a substitute for your own research.
 Unless a restaurant is an official Whole30 Approved partner, it’s always your responsibility to ask questions about the menu, as items change often and seasonally.

-This guide is current as of January 2019.
-Take care to verify with your server if you have reason to believe that the ingredients or preparation for a dish have changed since the time this guide was produced.
+This guide is current as of January 2021.
+COVID may be affecting a restaurants’ ability to dine-in, or their menu options.The ingredients or preparation for a dish may have changed since the time this guide was updated.

 This sushi place is my favorite.
 They’re so badass they don’t have a website (and no, they don’t take reservations).
 They often have an hour-plus wait for dinner, but lunch is usually quieter.
 They have a few protein-style rolls on the menu, but will make any roll rice-less upon request.
 Skip ALL the sauces, BYO coconut aminos, and ask for fresh wasabi.

 This breakfast joint does a la carte options and serves up my favorite breakfast salad.
-The sausage and bacon aren’t compliant, but their chicken salad is compliant (they make their own mayo!) and you can do eggs, hash, salad, and avocado with the homemade sherry vinaigrette for a light, fresh brunch.
+The sausage and bacon aren’t compatible, but their chicken salad is compatible (they make their own mayo!) and you can do eggs, hash, salad, and avocado with the homemade sherry vinaigrette for a light, fresh brunch.

 Other Whole30-ish Fare and Food Freedom Eats